Question regarding; Vent Free Logs:

 $1,200 to $1,900 dollars and possible higher are not uncommon.
 Once again PCR has resolved stinking flammable creosote problems for us.

-We would have also included what is called a level 2 chimney cleaning inspection with our chimney scanning equipment, as it is viewed as a “change of use” of fuel source according to the NFPA 2:11 or National Fire Protection Association, the standard for Chimney, Fireplaces, Vents and Solid fuel Burning Appliances.
+We would have also included what is called a level 2 chimney cleaning inspection with our chimney scanning equipment.
+It is viewed as a “change of use” of fuel source according to the NFPA 2:11 or National Fire Protection Association.
+The standard for Chimney, Fireplaces, Vents and Solid fuel Burning Appliances.

 . . . .
 WITH ALL OF THAT BEING SAID, LET’S TALK ABOUT